nejohnston/Sprout/README.md

      ├─── 📂 database                    # Folder for showing how the database looks ├─── package-lock.json              # Managing dependencies
      ├─── package.json                   # Metadata relevant to the project
-     ├─── pghelper.js                    # A JavaScript file for quering from the database ├─── server.js                      # A JavaScript file for connecting to the server └─── yarn.lock                      # Managing dependencies
+     ├─── pghelper.js                    # A JavaScript file for querying from the database ├─── server.js                      # A JavaScript file for connecting to the server └─── yarn.lock                      # Managing dependencies

 ```
 ## Configurations
 # Heroku
-#
+# Cloudinary
+Any upload to images must be a POST request to: https://api.cloudinary.com/v1_1/sprout03/image/upload/
+Username: sprout.team.3@gmail.com
+Password: BCITcomp2800!

 ## Install Steps
 1. Clone the repository to your local device.